jamesthetab/jamesthetab.github.io/_posts/2016-10-01-Swift-Launch.markdown

 ![png](/assets/OddsSquares.png)
 </div>

 I was very keen to demonstrate the scalability of Swift to the students, and so then shared heavily annotated code from WWDC 2016 which can control a robot from the iPad.
 I picked out the now familiar loop and functions, and then took charge of the [SPRK+](http://www.sphero.com/sprk-plus) robot.
 This created a real buzz in the room.
-The idea that we are doing “proper coding”, the language of Apps and Hackers resonated.
+The idea that we are doing “proper coding”, the language of Apps and Hackers, resonated.

-To bring back to mathematics I shared one of the jewels of arithmetic, Euler’s formula, solving the Basel Problem, and giving a power series converging to Pi:
+To bring the session back to mathematics I shared one of the jewels of arithmetic, Euler’s formula, solving the Basel Problem, and giving a power series converging to Pi:

 <div style="text-align:center" markdown="1">
 ![png](/assets/eqn1.png)